DONOR RECRUITMENT AND MOTIVATION

 Determining staffing requirements for blood donor clinics: the Canadian Blood Services experience

-- Natural Sciences and Engineering Research Council of Canada Discovery Grant
+- Funding for this project was provided by the Natural Sciences and Engineering Research Council of Canada Discovery Grant program and by Canadian Blood Services.

 Canadian Blood Services runs approximately 16,000 donor clinics annually.
 While there were more than 220 different clinic configurations used in 2011 and 2012, 67% of all clinic configurations followed one of 51 standard models.
 As part of operational planning for current and future configurations it was necessary for Canadian Blood Services to calculate staffing requirements for standard clinic models.